rei/rei-cedar-tokens/README.md

 See [style-dictionary properties docs](https://amzn.github.io/style-dictionary/#/properties).

-We follow the basic structure of style-dictionary with the exception being that our tokens **don't** follow the implicit CTI structure and we abstract that into a separate "category" attribute.
+We follow the basic structure of style-dictionary with the exception being that our tokens **don't** follow the implicit CTI structure and we abstract that into a separate "category" key.

 ##### Foundations

 Found in `tokens/_foundations/`

 Tokens in foundations are ignored in the output but can be used in generating the output by referencing them.
 These are our "options".

+**NOTE:** "foundations" needs to be the root key in the file.
+Tokens are not ignored by simply adding them to the `_foundations/` directory.

 ```
 {